Chapter 8 Advising Travelers with Specific Needs

 Other Chronic Conditions

-Chronic medical conditions that may be associated with varying degrees of immune deficit include asplenia, chronic renal disease, chronic liver disease (including hepatitis C), diabetes mellitus, and complement deficiencies.
-Because no information is available regarding possible increased adverse events or decreased vaccine efficacy following administration of live, attenuated viral or bacterial antigen vaccines to patients with these diseases, caution should be used when considering the administration of live vaccines to such patients.
-Factors to consider in assessing the general level of immune competence of these patients include disease severity, duration, clinical stability, complications, and comorbidities (see the next section in this chapter, Travelers with Chronic Illnesses).
+Chronic medical conditions that may be associated with varying degrees of immune deficit include asplenia, chronic renal disease, chronic liver disease (including hepatitis C), and diabetes mellitus.
+These patients should be vaccinated according to the guidelines in Table 8-08.
+Patients with complement deficiencies can receive any live or inactivated vaccine.
+Factors to consider in assessing the general level of immune competence of patients with chronic diseases include disease severity, duration, clinical stability, complications, comorbidities, and any potentially immune-suppressing treatment (see the next section in this chapter, Travelers with Chronic Illnesses).

 Asplenic patients are susceptible to overwhelming sepsis with encapsulated bacterial pathogens.
 Although response to vaccines may be less than in people with a functioning spleen, many clinical guidelines recommend immunization against meningococcal, pneumococcal, and Haemophilus influenzae disease in these patients, regardless of travel plans.

 - Limited data show that vaccine response in people who have had a splenectomy was more impaired if splenectomy was performed because of hematologic malignancy rather than for splenic trauma.